tyler-frazier/dsbook/README.md

-# Data Uses for Human Scale Development Processes
+# Data Uses for Human and Community Scale Development Processes